Minimum Admission Requirements

 - A completed online Application for Admission,

 - Complete transcripts from all colleges and universities attended.

 Applicants must specify application to the MA, MA online, MS, or MS online degree program; applicants must also specify their concentration.

 Applicants must submit to the ENS department;

 - Two letters of recommendation from either professors or employers.

 Appplicants must show successful completion of diverse academic coursework.
 The letters of recommendation must be informative and enthusiastic, and the academic essay should demonstrate a good fit with the resources and expertise of the department’s faculty.
-Please follow this link to the Instructions for Letters of Reference and Academic Essay.
+Please follow this link to the instructions for letters of recommendation and the academic essay.
 It is expected that prospective MS and MS online students have already contacted a prospective research advisor, who must support the application.

 Submit the academic essay and reference letters to: